Retirement Plans are Essentially a Bucket for Investments

 An account can be larger and more complex than an IRA, like a 401(k) with multiple employees in a company plan.
 For these group accounts your employer hires a recordkeeper to keep the values and details of the master account, held at a Trust Bank, the custodian.
 They also need a Third Party Administrator to do the work of maintaining the plan document and filing annual plan reports with the Dept of Labor, the 5500.
 The fees for this work can be in the form of a direct bill to the employer, a direct fee to participants (i.e., you), an added percentage to plan assets, or as payment from asset managers.
 An example of “hard” dollar costs is the annual bill the record keeper will send for $1,000, plus $40 per participant, to do the work of tracking the value of the accounts.
 Other ways to collect fees are “soft” dollar costs, when the expense ratio of the investment fund is raised to accommodate other fees.

 The Green is Gold Mutual Fund might charge 1% to operate, but a recordkeeper could add 0.25%, for a total of 1.25% cost against investment returns.
-The advisor to the plan may also direct bill, deduct accounts or add fees to the mutual fund expense ratios, depending on how the plan is structured.
+The advisor to the plan may also bill directly, deduct accounts or add fees to the mutual fund expense ratios, depending on how the plan is structured.
 The recordkeeper tracks, collects and pays these fees.
 Contributions go direct from your bank account to a custodian trust bank, never stopping with any service provider.

 Fees for The Investments